A fascinating book that I read towards the end of 2017 was ‘The 48 Laws of Power’ by Robert Greene.

 I often encourage my clients to clarify their most important values and see how these differ from what their family, friends, culture, or society may want.
 The idea of working hard and not enjoying life until retirement is not a role that I want to accept, even though this is considered normal in many respects by society.
 It’s much better to create and live a sustainable life for myself, whatever that may look like.
 Then it won’t matter if and when I retire, especially if I keep loving what I do for work.

 If you are unsure of a course of action, do not attempt it.
 Your doubts and hesitations will infect your execution.
 Timidity is dangerous: Better to enter with boldness.
 Any mistakes you commit through audacity are easily corrected with more audacity.
 Everyone admires the bold; no one honours the timid.

-Law 28 reminds me to not doubt myself once I have settled on a course of action and to fully commit myself to it for a set period of time instead of continuing to remain uncertain or indecisive.
+Law 28 reminds me not to doubt myself once I have settled on a course of action and fully commit myself to it for a set period of time instead of remaining uncertain or indecisive.
 Once a decision is made, it is much better to give it 100% until the next decision needs to be made.
-Uncertainty only leads to more stress and anxiety, and less satisfaction in the long run.
+Uncertainty only leads to more stress and anxiety and less satisfaction in the long run.

 Law 29: Plan All the Way to the End

 The ending is everything.
 Plan all the way to it, taking into account all the possible consequences, obstacles, and twists of fortune that might reverse your hard work… By planning to the end you will not be overwhelmed by circumstances and you will know when to stop.
 Gently guide fortune and help determine the future by thinking far ahead.